-Development will not be allowed within Local Green Spaces, as defined on the Policies Map, other than in very special circumstances.
+Development will not be allowed within Local Green Spaces, as defined on the Policies Map, other than is very special circumstances.
+Development will be permitted only if it is consistent with the function, character and use of the Local Green Space to which it relates.